sergey-su/logjoint/README.md

 - Text log can have any encoding, including multibyte ones such as UTF8.

 ## Joining logs
-When you open multiple logs at same time in the same LogJoint process the logs are dynamically merged into flat list ordered by timestamps.
+When you open multiple logs at the same time in the same LogJoint process the logs are dynamically merged into flat list ordered by timestamps.
 This is useful for tracing transactions that span multiple log files.
 If logs are from different machines and their clocks are out of sync you can manually set time shifts for individual logs.

 Another feature is the option to monitor a folder for parts of rotated log.
 The parts discovered are dynamically joined and represented as single logical list.